OPHoperHPO/freezed_carvekit_2023/README.md

 >
 > can be ignored.
 It's a known issue of base python image and have no any influence on resulting image and it's functionality
 >
-> Also additional hot machine dependencies exist for docker deployment via CUDA.
+> Also additional host machine dependencies exist for docker deployment via CUDA.
 >
 > For Arch-based distributive run yay -S nvidia-container-toolkit nvidia-container-runtime
 >
 > For Debian-based distros follow [Nvidia instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
+> Building a docker image on Windows is not officially supported.
+You can try using WSL2 or "Linux Containers Mode" but I haven't tested this.

 ## ☑️ Testing